 Antarctica has been mentioned as 0% in terms of the World Population Share as the habitats out there are not very good.
-Asia is the largest share holder of the overall world population as mentioned followed by Africa with almost 17% share.
-More details of each continent has been mentioned in the articles of their own which you can view by clicking on the heading.
+Asia is the largest shareholder of the overall world population as mentioned followed by Africa with almost 17% share.
+More details of each continent have been mentioned in the articles of their own which you can view by clicking on the heading.

-The continent is bordered by Mediterranean Sea to the north, Isthmuz of Suez and Red Sea to the northeast, Indian Ocean to the southeast, and Atlantic Ocean to the west.
+The continent is bordered by the Mediterranean Sea to the north, the Isthmus of Suez and Red Sea to the northeast, the Indian Ocean to the southeast, and the Atlantic Ocean to the west.
 The median age in Africa is 19 while the worldwide median age is 30.4.
 Therefore making their average population the youngest among the continents.

 Image Credit: T.Branson

-The fifth largest continent is Antarctica.
+The fifth-largest continent is Antarctica.
 With 5.4 million square miles it is about 1.3 times as large as Europe.
-Being the Earth’s southernmost continent located in the Antarctic Region of the Southern Hemisphere, it contains the geographic South Pole.
-About 98% of this continent is covered by ice sheets averaging to at least 1.6 kilometer thick.
+Being the Earth’s southernmost continent located in the Antarctic region of the Southern Hemisphere, it contains the geographic South Pole.
+About 98% of this continent is covered by ice sheets averaging at least 1.6 kilometers thick.
 It is the coldest of Earth’s continents.
 As the weather makes it unbearable to live, only about 1000-5000 people inhabit Antarctica.
 There is no economic activity here except for fishing and small scale tourism.

 Only animals adapted to dryness and low temperatures are common in Antarctica.
 Low temperatures and high exposure caused little biodiversity here compared to the rest of the world.